There are missed opportunities in divine providence. The Lord gives opportunities that can be lost. I will mention three.

 There were 40 years of extra suffering in Egypt and 40 years more in the wilderness because of missed opportunities, ‘because of unbelief’.

-How many more decades must pass before Christians will understand the mandate to promote Christ’s Lordship over the nations?
+How many more decades must pass before Christians will understand the mandate to promote the nations’ acknowledgement of Christ’s Lordship?
 This is Christ’s aim and target:

 ‘the kingdoms of this world have become the kingdom of our Lord, and of His Christ’ Rev 11:15.

 “There is a tide in the affairs of men,Which taken at the flood, leads on to fortune.Omitted, all the voyage of their life is bound in shallows and in miseries.”